 12. Celebrate Gaelic Games at Croke Park

 Croke Park is one of Europe's most colourful and atmospheric sports stadia.
-Catch a championship game of the two Gaelic sports here while staying in Dublin.
+Try and catch a championship game of Gaelic football/hurling here while staying in Dublin.

 Gaelic football is a rumbunctious mix of soccer and rugby.
-Hurling is totally unique; the world's fastest field sport combines skills of field hockey and basketball with a touch of magic.
+Hurling is totally unique; the world's fastest field sport combines skills of field hockey and basketball with a sprinkling of surefire magic.

 13. Feel The Fourth in Donegal and Kerry